1996 Democratic National Convention: Preparations and logistics

 Ahead of the convention, in order to project a positive image of the city, Mayor Daley dedicated a large amount funding towards planting new trees and decorative potted flowers throughout the West Loop area in which the convention would be held as well as in the city's downtown.
-The convention came at a time where changes and beautification were underway in the West Loop, including the repaving of roads, the addition of decorative planters, and the installation of ornate street lamps.
+The convention came at a time when changes and beautification were underway in the West Loop, including the repaving of roads, the addition of decorative planters, and the installation of ornate street lamps.
 The Madison Street overpass above the Kennedy Expressway was decorated with red white and blue stars.
 Greektown underwent a streetscape enhancement project.
 In the weeks ahead of the convention, a demolition project on five buildings of the Henry Horner Homes near the venue was completed.
 City officials claime that the timing of some of the enhancements to the West Loop was coincidental.
 Temporary decorations were also added, including stickers advertising the convention on 2,000 street signs.

 A temporary convention-oriented bus route was established between the United Center and locations in The Loop.
 Events related to the convention were held in venues throughout Chicago in order to showcase the city.
 Hundreds of events related to the convention were held.

 The convention introduced a new style four-screen speech prompting system for speakers consisting of two glass teleprompters, accompanied by an inset lectern monitor, and for the first time, a large under-camera confidence monitor.